 I began writing this blog as a novice and much of its early content documents my development as a cyclist.
-Re-learning how to ride a bike as an adult has been more rewarding than I can express.
+Re-learning how to ride a bicycle as an adult has been more rewarding than I can express.
 It has given me a magical means of travel.
 It has brought new friends into my life.
-It has helped with balance and dexterity, but the more I cycle, the less I notice them.
+It has helped with balance and dexterity problems that I've had since childhood.
 I continue to be amazed by how wonderful cycling feels.

 For nearly 6 years now, the bicycle has served as my main form of transportation.
-A proponent of normalising utility cycling, I prefer to commute in ordinary street clothes, on a bike that is designed to make this easy and comfortable.
+A proponent of normalising utility cycling, I prefer to commute in ordinary street clothes, on a bike that makes this easy and comfortable.
 I also enjoy cycling for fitness and sport - from roadcycling, to tackling unpaved terrain, and on occasion, randonneuring.
 I love fussing over vintage bicycles, obsessing over bicycle design, and collaborating on projects with framebuilders and accessory makers.
 Inasmuch as possible, I aim to promote independent craftspersons and small-scale manufacturers.
 The products I choose to feature here tend to reflect this.

 Unless otherwise specified, I am the sole author of all content on Lovely Bicycle.
 Who is this "I"?
 That's on a need to know basis!
 But if you want the cliff notes version: a 30-something former academic with a background in psychology, neuroscience and fine art.
 Prior to 2012, I was employed as a university professor and policy consultant.
 I have since switched career tracks, presently working as a freelance writer and photographer.
 I am European born, multi-ethnic, multilingual, and have lived all over the world.
 In 2013 I relocated from Boston, USA to Derry, Northern Ireland, which is where I am currently based.

 Content on Lovely Bicycle is posted in good faith.
 Please keep in mind that this is a blog - not a reference guide, journalistic publication, or advice column.
 I am not an expert and we are all learning together.
 If you see something that you wish to correct or expand upon, feel free to post a comment - or drop me a line.